kamalpandi/MCA_mini_projct/README.md

 # MCA_mini_projct
-The world's simplest facial recognition api for Python and the command line using  face_recognition package
+The world's simplest facial recognition api for Python and the command line using  face_recognition package.
+I recently forked it and made modifications to suit my own needs, and I wanted to thank you for making such a valuable resource available to the community.

 Authors

 * Adam Geitgey <ageitgey@gmail.com>
+* Your project has been incredibly helpful, and I appreciate the effort you've put into maintaining it.
+I've learned a lot from studying your codebase and adapting it to my own requirements.

 Thanks
 ------